-- Generally it is fine to have a shower after the dressing has been removed, if you are able to walk into a shower cubicle Please follow the instructions given by your nurse or physiotherapist. - Try not to use soaps, lotions, creams or powders directly over the wound. - Let the clean water wash over the wound gently - do not rub or try to clean it with your hands as this could cause pain and prevent healing. - Dry your wound carefully by patting it with a clean towel - You should wash your hair either in the shower or by sitting on a high chair with your back to the basin. - You may find the following items useful, as they are designed to help you perform your normal activities without putting your hip at risk. - Long handled sponge - Long handled shoe horn - Helping hand (grabber) - Raised toilet seat - Do not have a bath until your physiotherapist or surgeon advises this will not be for at least 6 weeks post-operatively.
+- Generally it is fine to have a shower after the initial dressing has been removed, if you are able to walk into a shower cubicle.
+Please follow the instructions given by your nurse or physiotherapist. - Try not to use soaps, lotions, creams or powders directly over the wound. - Let the clean water wash over the wound gently - do not rub or try to clean it with your hands as this could cause pain and prevent healing. - Dry your wound carefully-patting it with a clean towel. - You should wash your hair either in the shower or by sitting on a high chair with your back to the basin. - You may find the following items useful, as they are designed to help you perform your normal activities. - · Long handled sponge. - · Long handled shoe horn. - · Helping hand (grabber). - Raised toilet seat. - If possible, have a shower rather than a bath when you get home, as it may be difficult initially to get in and out of a bath.
+It is also not advisable to allow your wound to soak in the water for any length of time. - If your shower is over the bath, it may be easier to use a bath seat initially. - You should always use an anti-slip mat when standing in a shower.